swhitefi/Comparative_Genomics/day1_afternoon/README.md

 1. DP: Depth of reads.
 More than 15 reads supporting a variant call at these position.
 2. MQ: Root Mean Square Mapping Quality.
 This provides an estimation of the overall mapping quality of reads supporting a variant call.
 The root mean square is equivalent to the mean of the mapping qualities plus the standard deviation of the mapping qualities.
 3. QUAL stands for phred-scaled quality score for the assertion made in ALT.
 High QUAL scores indicate high confidence calls.
 4. FQ stands for consensus quality.
 A positive value indicates heterozygote and a negative value indicates homozygous.
-In bacterial analysis, this plays an important role in defining if a genes was duplicated in a particular sample.
+In bacterial analysis, this plays an important role in defining if a gene was duplicated in a particular sample.
 We will more about later while visualizing our BAM files in IGV.

 Run this command on raw vcf file Rush_KPC_266__aln_mpileup_raw.vcf.